ckreer/AbRAT/docs/source/quickguide/quickguide_repertoire_characteristics.md

 #### CDR3 Diversity

-AbRAT implements two widely used diversity indices to quantify the heterogeneity of CDR3 sequences.
+{{AbRAT}} implements two widely used diversity indices to quantify the heterogeneity of CDR3 sequences.
 *Note: The basic implementation of both indices considers only identical sequences, not similar ones, when estimating diversity.*

 ##### Shannon Index